HarshKakran/YoutubeDataAPIDjango/README.md

 Use the following command for same:
 `pip install -r requirements.txt`

-2. Add your API key in variable "YOUTUBE_DATA_API_KEY" in settings.py to access API.
+2. Add your API key in variable "YOUTUBE_DATA_KEY" in settings.py to access API.

 3. In the folder youtubeAPI, run the following command:
 `python manage.py runserver`